rohanbatrain/scripts/One-plus-8t/Universal/Applications.md

-# System apps
+# Applications

-> In this section i am going to make a list of apps that are absolutely required for me on my android device.
+> In this section i am going to make a list of apps that are required for me on my android device.
 And then proceed to make a flashable zip file.

 1. Magisk
 2. Firefox arm